-Minor in Civic Engagement
+Minor in Civic and Community Engagement

 This interdisciplinary minor offered through the Office of Civic Engagement is designed to build capacity in personal and organizational action, management and guidance in addressing public and societal problems.
 Through study and application, students build real world skills and knowledge for effective and ethical public service.
 The minor is designed to complement a variety of majors and is intended for students seeking to address systemic social problems.

 - Understand societal and public problems and formulate creative, realistic solutions to these problems